 • Nuts and seeds: almonds, chia seeds, flaxseed

-Can you Swap a Plant-Based Food for a Traditional Food?
+Can You Swap a Plant-Based Food for a Traditional Food?

 Thriving on a Plant-Based Lifestyle